spex-xray/spex-help/_sources/index.rst.txt

    .. _issue-tracker: https://github.com/spex-xray/spex-help/issues

+.. admonition::  SPEX Newsletter

+                 If you want to be kept up-to-date on SPEX developments, then please subscribe to our SPEX newsletter.
+                 To subscribe, please fill out the `SRON Newsletter form <https://www.sron.nl/en/newsletter/>`_ and select SPEX.
+                 We intent to send about three newsletters a year.

 The table of contents below contains the full documentation for the SPEX package.
 Can you find what you are looking for?
 If not, please use the 'Quick search' function on the left or ask your question though our issue-tracker_.

 .. toctree::
    :maxdepth: 2